liander-medeiros/liander-medeiros/README.md

 </p>
 <p>
   <em>
-      Currently working as a Data Scientist at <a href="https://stefanini.com/en">Stefanini</a>
+      Currently working as a Software Developer at <a href="https://stefanini.com/en">Stefanini</a>
   </em>
 </p>
 <p>